Onursoyar/Citat/README.md

 ### Further Testing

 -   The Website was tested on Google Chrome and other browsers.
--   The website was viewed on a variety of devices such as Desktop, Laptop, iPhone Se, iPhone 12 Pro & ipad Air.
+-   The website was viewed on a variety of devices such as Desktop, Laptop, iPhone SE, iPhone 12 Pro & ipad Air.
 -   A large amount of testing was done to ensure that all pages were linking correctly.

 ### Known Bugs